rydmike/flex_color_scheme/README.md

 > ones from the Android system.
 This has been observed at least with Pixel 4XL emulator on API29 (Android 10).

 You can also use the `FlexColorScheme.themedSystemNavigationBar` to hide the top status icons if you are not using an app bar at all.
-This can be useful e.g. on a splash or onboarding page.
-Example 5 contains 3 different examples, each with their own limitations, read more in the example 5 source code comments on how it can be used, here what they look like.
+This can be useful on a splash or onboarding page.
+Example 5 contains three different examples, each with their own limitations, read more in the example 5 source code comments on how it can be used, here what they look like.
 The last Example SplashPage 2, would be the ideal version, and it works well on some versions of Android, but seems to fail on newer ones, so you may prefer 1b instead.